Features

 Custom vocabulary

-- global limit of 10k characters
+• Global limit of 10k characters

-- no more than 100 elements
+• No more than 100 entries

 {